HITECHCRIME/HC_SG204_SUVs/README.md

 the truth defiant
 there are rules of war
 they do not ignore
-stealthy entity, a moment I adore
+stealthy entity, (in) a moment I adore

 in all down masks bring em
 before dawn, fix em good enough